epiphone/express-openapi-typer/README.md

 }
 ```

-And then override your Express router's type from
+Then override your Express router's type from

 ```typescript
 const router = express.Router()